Set delivery address

 Expert-approved ways to maintain a happy, healthy crown.

-So, in honour of this year’s National Hairstylist Appreciation Day and to help you celebrate the women and men behind the chair, we reached out to three of South Africa’s top hairstylists to share some of their best-kept secrets and tips.
+We reached out to three of South Africa’s top hairstylists to share some of their best-kept hair secrets.

 1. Treat once a week